eltoncs/PaySpace/README.md

 Test Project for PaySpace Hiring Process

 In order to run the application we need to have PaySpace.Api and PaySpace.MVC as startup projects.
-Once started, a migragion will take place and the database will be created Go to the Web Application "PaySpace Tax Tax Caculation) Provide postal code and anual income.
+Once started, a migragion will take place and the database will be created.
+Go to the Web Application "PaySpace Tax Tax Caculation).
+Provide postal code and anual income.
 Click calc.

 The solution is divided into two major groups: